KittyGiraudel/a11y-dialog/docs/introduction.md

 ✔︎ DOM and JS APIs
 ✔︎ Fast and tiny

-You can try the [live demo on CodeSandbox ↗](https://codesandbox.io/s/a11y-dialog-cp3rz).
+You can try the [live demo on CodeSandbox](https://codesandbox.io/s/a11y-dialog-cp3rz).

-> Originally, this repository was a fork from [accessible-modal-dialog ↗](https://github.com/gdkraus/accessible-modal-dialog) by Greg Kraus.
+> Originally, this repository was a fork from [accessible-modal-dialog](https://github.com/gdkraus/accessible-modal-dialog) by Greg Kraus.
 It has gone through various stages since the initial implementation and both packages are no longer similar in the way they work.